continuoous/blog/_posts/2020-03-07-Public-Cryptography.md

 layout: post
 title: Public Cryptography
 description: Keeping secrets is fundamental for democracies.
 summary: Our world would be very different if tech giants and banks couldn't guard passwords.
+RSA is the workhorse algorithm of this secret keeping.
+Lets explore how it works.
 tags: [Math, Tech]
 ---